iainquayle/birch/construct.md

 ### if

 If is an expression, and will return a value.
-Ifs have mutliple conditions, and always a default condition unless static analysis can make that unnecessary.
+They follow the if then else pattern.

 ```
-if
-| x == 1 -> 1
+if x == 1 then x else y
-| x == 2 -> 2
-| _ -> 0
 ```

-the guard syntax may be changed to not have the _ ->, but it is not yet decided. alternatives are an else keyword, or just a single expression.
+Haskell like guard blocks are planned, but syntax not yet decided.

+As well, something akin to rusts if let, perhaps using 'is' is being considered.

 ### match